ameethasmucrai/logtool/README.md

 - Added wait time in the loop that checks if the pair of the log has arrived.
 #### 2019-08-21
 - Improved shutdown of the thread pool
+- Improved memory handling and application performance
+- Added a counter that logs each time 10000 lines are read